dlemfh/javascript-quick-notes/README.md

 ### Encapsulation

 - In JavaScript, it is common to put an underscore (`_`) character at the start of property names to indicate that those properties are *private*.
-(Although this doesn't actually prevent anyone from accessing them.)
+(Although this doesn't actually prevent access.)

 ### Methods